kdszafranski/eagle_reserve/readme.md

 * `npm install` dependencies
 * Eagle Reserve requires a MongoDB DBMS, and a database URL at `DATABASE_URL`.
 Eagle Reserve was developed using [MongoDB](https://www.mongodb.com/) and [Mongoose](http://mongoosejs.com/).
 * Register your application at the [Google Developers Console](https://console.developers.google.com).
-* Make sure you application has permissions for the Google Plus API
+  * Make sure your application has permissions for the Google Plus API
-* Create and save API credentials (from the Google Developer's Console) and the client secret, to be used as environmental variables referenced below.
+  * Create and save API credentials and the client secret, to be used as environmental variables referenced below.
 * In order to generate and send emails from within the app, the follow environmental variables are required:
   * `GOOGLE_AUTH_CLIENT_ID`
   * `GOOGLE_AUTH_CLIENT_SECRET`